 35-1.
 All persons of proper age and intelligence are competent witnesses, except such as do not believe in the existence of God, or a future state of rewards and punishments.
-The accused party may be allowed, but shall not be compelled to testify; but the accuser shall be required to testify, on the demand of the accused.
-Either party has the right to challenge a witness whom he believes to be incompetent, and the court shall examine and decide upon his competency.
-It belongs to the court to judge the degree of credibility to be attached to all evidence.
+Either party has the right to challenge a witness • whom he believes to be incompetent, and the court shall examine and decide upon his competency.